OrangeHatOS/OrangeHat-Docs/README.md

 # OrangeHat-Docs

-This is documentation for the OrangeHat Operating System, see wiki for more information.
+This is documentation for the OrangeHat Operating Systems, see wiki for more information.

 We sincerely welcome you the new contributor or the new user!